hughiep/url-shortener/.system-design/Deep-Dive.md

 Either using randomness or hash function, the generated hash would become input to base62 encoding and then cut to a fixed length.

 **Problem**: The generated hash may not be unique.
 If two different URLs generate the same hash, the system will not be able to distinguish between them.
+Increase the length of the hash to reduce the chance of collision.
+The longer the hash, the lower the chance of collision.
+But the longer the hash, the longer the shortened URL.
+The goal is to generate a short URL, so we need to balance the length of the hash and the length of the shortened URL.

 2. Use a counter to generate a unique id and convert the id to a short string.
 The counter can be incremented for each new URL.